Computer-To-Plate(CTP) technology has a unique technique for printing halftones known as Frequency Modulation (FM) screening, or stochastic printing.

 But, for the Stochastic Printing, pictures are impressed by dots spread inconstantly throughout the image area.
 The dots are not evenly spaced and arranged in a row or grid, and it diversifies according to the tone value to be printed.

-The concept is – lighter areas have fewer dots, and the darker areas have more dots.
+The concept is – that lighter areas have fewer dots, and the darker areas have more dots.

 Benefits of Stochastic screening